-One of the nice things about Oak Harbor is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Oak Harbor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Oak Harbor citizens is a little higher than the average for US cities and towns: 22.48% of adults in Oak Harbor have at least a bachelor's degree.
+In terms of college education, Oak Harbor is nearly on par with the US average for all cities of 21.84%: 20.84% of adults 25 and older in Oak Harbor have a bachelor's degree or advanced degree.

-The per capita income in Oak Harbor in 2010 was $23,538, which is middle income relative to Washington and the nation.
-This equates to an annual income of $94,152 for a family of four.
+The per capita income in Oak Harbor in 2010 was $24,566, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
+This equates to an annual income of $98,264 for a family of four.
 However, Oak Harbor contains both very wealthy and poor people as well.